Legal risk in business: Common areas where companies go wrong

 Woolworths negligence case

 Some evidence used in the case against Woolworths included a toddler who was inflicted with chemical burns and a woman who suffered from a fractured vertebra.
-Surprisingly, these injuries were related.
-Both victims were injured when using home-brand products from Woolworths.
+These injuries, though they sound unrelated, were.
+They were related because these victims were injured when using home-brand products from Woolworths.
 According to the ACCC, these products were sold knowingly, making the case a serious one.

 As the years have gone by, it has been determined that over 124,000 people used a faulty drain cleaner, which even Woolworths itself admits was the “most serious of the misleading conduct contraventions.”

 Since then it has been under scrutiny for a variety of reasons, most recently due to its misleading advertisement over its “W Select Eco” picnic products.